TinkerTools/tinker9/doc/manual/m/install/tinker.rst

 **Checkout the Required Version of Tinker**

-   **If the incorrect Tinker version was used, the executables would be very likely to fail with segfault.**
+Using the incorrect Tinker version, the executables would be very likely to fail with segfault.

 If this source code was cloned by Git, you can checkout Tinker from the *tinker* Git submodule: